rroshann/scene_reader/README.md

 31 return S
 ```

-**In simple terms:** The input is an image and a mode (gaming or real_world), and the output is a scene description string that incorporates text and depth information when available.
+The input is an image and a mode (gaming or real_world), and the output is a scene description string that incorporates text and depth information when available.

 ---